moode-player/docs/building_debian_packages.md

 By: @bitlab (c) 2021
 Updated: 2022-03-10

-This developer guide describes how `Debian` packages are used in moOde.
+This document describes how `Debian` packages are used in moOde.

 ### Table of Contents <!-- omit in toc -->